DiamonC/observer/README.md

 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
 🔨 Navbar with Arth Panel, Servers, & Settings on left.
 On right: Night/darkmode button, Create server button, Account button.
 ❌ Basic UI for all planned pages
-❌ Communication with backend (Appwrite as backend, which the project lead DiamonC is working on and will share details about soon.)
+❌ Communication with backend (No backend yet, I'm not experienced in backends)
 ❌ Balance deposits & withdraws with paypal
 ❌ Web Terminal using WebSockets
 ❓ Balance deposits & withdraws with stripe